spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/02-architecture.md

 - Palette provides a cloud-like experience for deploying clusters on bare metal servers.
 The result is increased performance at minimal cost and operational effort.

 - A Private Cloud Gateway (PCG) that you install into a MAAS cloud using a local installer will facilitate communication between Palette and MAAS.
-This is necessary because the MAAS control plane is typically not exposed directly to the internet.
+This is necessary because Palette needs to communicate with a specific MAAS server.
+However, MAAS environments are typically in a private network without a central endpoint.
+The PCG provides this endpoint and also wraps the MAAS environment into a cloud account that you can target for cluster deployment in Palette.

 - When the PCG is installed, it registers itself with a Palette instance and enables secure communication between the SaaS portal and the private cloud environment.
 The gateway enables installation and end-to-end lifecycle management of Kubernetes clusters in private cloud environments from Palette's SaaS portal.